ros2/design/articles/actions.md

 ### Visibility of Action Services and Topics

-In ROS 1 `rostopic list` would show all action topics in its output.
+In ROS 1, `rostopic list` would show all action topics in its output.
-In ROS 2 `ros2 topic list` and `ros2 service list` will not show topics and services used by actions by default.
+In ROS 2, `ros2 topic list` and `ros2 service list` will not show topics and services used by actions by default.
-The can still be shown by passing an option to the commands to show hidden services and topics.
+They can still be shown by passing an option to the commands to show hidden services and topics.
+The tool `ros2 action list` will produce list of action names provided by action servers (see [Intropsection tools](#introspection-tools)).

 ## Action Interface Definition